Odden69/Miller_and_Davies/README.md

 These keywords and expressions has been added to the sites keywords and to headers throughout the site, to improve its ranking by search engines.

+This project is still in its early stages and needs a lot of more content before it is a fully developed website.
+The SEO will improve with relevant information about gardening, tools and inspiration for users on different levels of background knowledge.

 ### Wireframes
 The wireframes for this project can be found in [this document](documentation/wireframes.md).